SNCF Class CC 21000: Amtrak

 In 1977, Amtrak borrowed SNCF CC21003 for testing purposes.
 This engine was rebuilt by Alstom with its transformer and electrical components replaced with those compatible with Amtrak's 25 Hz traction power system, taller pantographs, Amtrak's cab signaling system, US style couplers, a bell, and other components required by the AAR for operation on US railroads.
+The X996 was equipped with a Nathan P01235 air horn, the same horn used on the more well known E60s.
 This engine and a Swedish SJ Rc4 were imported and tested by Amtrak to determine the best design to replace the aging PRR GG1's operating on their Northeast Corridor.
 They were numbered by Amtrak as X996 and X995 respectively.
 However, the X996's suspension system proved unsuitable for the relatively rough US track construction, and despite modifications made over the course of testing, the engine's performance was deemed unsatisfactory for Amtrak's use.
 Thus, Amtrak favored the Rc4 design, which would serve as the basis for their EMD AEM-7.
 After testing was completed, X996 was returned to France, reverted to its pre-Amtrak appearance and specifications, and continued to operate on the SNCF.